MaximilianMauroner/MaximilianMauroner/README.md

 # Hi, I’m Maximilian Mauroner

-I build software people actually use—whether it’s a festival ordering system or a simple mood tracker to keep my own head straight.
-By day I’m a Software Engineering student; by night you’ll find me hacking away on side projects or drafting my next blog post.
+I try to build software at least I actually use—whether it’s a festival ordering system or a simple mood tracker to keep my own head straight.

 ## What I’m Working On